 You can even look at this on a per-email basis.
 Look at the latest email you sent a client.
 Is it about helping them succeed—to make them the Hero—or is the email about you?
 It’s fine to advocate for yourself, and to be firm on scope and budget—but making things all about “me me me” is bad for client retention.

 Wait—when do you get to be the Hero?

-As a manager, you’ll ideally practice Servant Leadership—which means you’re the Helper and Mentor, while your employees are the Heroes.
+As a manager, you’ll ideally practice Servant Leadership—which means you’re the Guide, while your employees are the Heroes.